Clinical Epidemiology Program

 - How can we translate the knowledge gained from research studies into action by front line health workers?

-Research efforts are organized into the six main themes:
+Research efforts are organized into the seven main themes:

 Circulatory and Respiratory Health (led by Dr. Phil Wells)